 3. Keep all your personal and professional systems current with the latest security patches and updates.

 Seems like common sense to prevent phishing attacks, right?
 And yet, most businesses and people get so caught up in their day-to-day flurry of activities that they hardly pay attention to this simple, but crucial step in protecting all your endpoints.
 The solution?
-Get an effective Managed IT Services provider like NCT on board to manage the endless cycles of updates and patches for all your software.
+Get an effective Managed IT Services provider like New Charter Technologies on board to manage the endless cycles of updates and patches for all your software.
 That way, even if your employees are distracted, your systems stay protected.

 4. Get quality antivirus protection and schedule signature updates.
 Monitor antivirus status actively.